TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 Device event logs can be found in the console in the device's general information page.
 See [Working with Events]({{< ref "getting-started/events" >}}) for other ways of subscribing to events.

+### I see no Join Requests from my device in {{% tts %}}.

+Check your network coverage, and if your device is activated and transmitting Join Requests.

 ### My device won't join.
 What do I do?

 - Double check your DevEUI, JoinEUI or AppEUI, LoRaWAN and Regional Parameters Version, root keys (AppKey, and with LoRaWAN 1.1 or higher, NwkKey)